-Scotland sees the most snow in the UK, with snow or sleet falling on 52 days on average.
-The weather station which recorded the most snowfall in the UK was the Cairngorm Chairlift with snow falling on 76 days throughout the year (based on 1981-2010 averages) making it the 10 of the snowiest places in the UK.
+Scotland sees the most snow in the UK, with snow or sleet falling on 38.1 days on average.
+The weather station which recorded the most snowfall in the UK was the Cairngorm Chairlift, with snow falling on 76.2 days throughout the year (based on 1981-2010 averages).

 4. Every snowflake is unique

-If you look closely at a snowflake you will see countless individual features, all having formed ever so slightly differently in direction or shape owing to the slightest change in the environment in which it formed.
-Read more about how snow is formed.
+If you look closely at a snowflake you will see countless individual features, all having formed ever so slightly differently in direction or shape, owing to the slightest change in the environment in which it formed.

 5. Snow isn't white

-While snowflakes appear white as they fall through the sky or as they accumulate on the ground as snowfall, they are in fact totally clear.
+While snowflakes appear white as they fall through the sky or as they accumulate on the ground as snowfall, they are actually totally clear.

 The many sides of the ice crystals cause diffuse reflection of the whole light spectrum which results in snowflakes appearing to be white in colour.